What it's like in the 7 countries on Trump's travel ban list

 The ruling comes after months of challenges to Trump's executive order on immigration, which previously targeted only Muslim-majority countries, was denounced as xenophobic by critics, and prevented even refugees from entering the US.

-But what's life like for people in those six countries?
+But what's life like for people in those seven countries?
 For many, conflict, human rights abuses and long-term unemployment are the norm, and are reasons to flee or try to immigrate.

 Here are snapshots of the current situation in each country: